haimpekar/f/try1/README1.md

-# GitHub Monorepo Subfolder Synchronizer
+# GitHub Monorepo Subfolder Synchronizer ha ha ha

 This folder contains a Python-only synchronizer.
 There is no BAT file and no PowerShell file.